niemilau/summerschool/parallel-io/hdf5-self-study/README.md

     plist               // Non-default File Access behavior to allow MPI-IO );
 ```
-This should be called from all MPI processes, and same for `H5Fclose()` when cleaning up.
+This should be called from all MPI processes: it is a *collective* operation.
+Same for `H5Fclose()` when cleaning up.

 ### Using hyperslabs to avoid overlapping writes